agibsonsw/AndyEdits/README.md

 Can jump to next or previous edited-lines or use a quick-panel which shows the edited text and line number.
-(If the editing text is just whitespace then the panel will display the full line's text.)
+(If the edited text is just whitespace then the panel will display the full line's text.)

 A shortcut can toggle outlining of the edited lines.